Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-94-the-waiting-stars.md

 “Michael.
 I prefer that over my last name, which is Paternostro.”

-“Patern---your name is literally ‘Father Michael Our Father’?”
+“Patern - your name is literally ‘Father Michael Our Father’?”

 “Oh, yes.
 And I once married a young couple where her first name was Bride, and his surname was McBride.”